-- Mocanaqua Loop Trail: This trail, opened by EC in 2003, is actually a system of four individual trails, comprising about 15 miles along the northern reach of Penobscot Mountain.
+- Mocanaqua Loop Trail: This hiking trail, opened by EC in 2003, is actually a system of four individual trails, comprising about 15 miles along the northern reach of Penobscot Mountain.
 Although the trails vary in difficulty, all take hikers along an unimproved path traversing the mountainside to its ridgetop, providing scenic overlooks of the Susquehanna River, surrounding mountains, and the small communities within the valley's floor.
-Some areas also hold industrial ruins, harkening back to Blue Coal's mining of the area. - Penobscot Ridge Mountain Bike Trail: Located in Newport Township and owned by EC, the main Penobscot trail runs approximately two miles between its two trailheads, each with parking and picnic tables.
-There are many unofficial trails throughout the 1,557-acre area as well.
+Some areas also hold industrial ruins, harkening back to Blue Coal's mining of the area.
+The trails are now owned by DCNR. - Penobscot Ridge Mountain Bike Trail: Located in Newport Township and owned by EC, the main Penobscot trail runs approximately two miles between its two trailheads, each with parking and picnic tables.
+Unofficial trails radiate from the main stem, many into the Pinchot State Forest, which abuts the EC property.
 Overall, the combination of trails, open fields, woodlands, valley views, and remnant mine features provide users a varied and rewarding ride. - Unofficial OHV Trails: Based on satellite imagery and ground-truthing by the study team, the OHV trail system is extensive throughout the study area.
-It easily extends for hundreds of miles, including old mining roads and well-defined, usermade paths; as well as a variety of trail surfaces, elevation changes and, consequently, difficulty levels (see Figure X).
+It easily extends for hundreds of miles, including old mining roads and well-defined, user-made paths; as well as a variety of trail surfaces, elevation changes and, consequently, difficulty levels (see Figure 9).
 Routes traverse the mountainsides, wind through reclaimed and unreclaimed mining areas, and encompass favorite destinations for locals, such as "Paradise" and "Hawaii."
 The trails provide breathtaking forest views and vistas overlooking the Susquehanna River.
 There also are existent connections into residential areas and the downtowns, including a tunnel under Main Street that provides direct access to Glen Lyon.
+We again stress, however, these trails are not recognized for motorized use by the property owners, including DCNR, and therefore their use is considered illegal trespassing.